github/opensource.guide/_articles/best-practices.md

 * When it's appropriate to follow up (_ex.
 "You can expect a response from a maintainer within 7 days.
 If you haven't heard anything by then, feel free to ping the thread."_)
 * How much time you spend on the project (_ex.
 "We only spend about 5 hours per week on this project"_)

-[Jekyll](https://github.com/jekyll/jekyll/tree/master/docs), [CocoaPods](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), and [Homebrew](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Maintainers-Avoiding-Burnout.md) are several examples of projects that have ground rules for maintainers and contributors.
+[Jekyll](https://github.com/jekyll/jekyll/tree/master/docs), [CocoaPods](https://github.com/CocoaPods/CocoaPods/wiki/Communication-&-Design-Rules), and [Homebrew](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Maintainers-Avoiding-Burnout.md) are several examples of projects with ground rules for maintainers and contributors.

 ### Keep communication public